bexelbie/bexelbie.github.io/_drafts/2018-05-05-email-filtering.md

     (from:notifications@github.com OR from:git@pagure.io OR from:bugzilla@redhat.com OR from:bugs@centos.org OR from:pagure@pagure.io) AND NOT has:userlabels

 The label again serves as a way to debug if there is an error and to ultimately land things where I will read them.
 There is an interesting element to this filter, the `has:nouserlabels` condition.
-This conditoin (and the corresponding `has:userlabels`) allows you to make decisions based on the presence of any labels on the email (or thread).
+This condition (and the corresponding `has:userlabels`) allows you to make decisions based on the presence of any labels on the email (or thread).
 In this case, the presence of other labels mean I decided the email was trash (see Step 1).
 Because of this, I am using `has:nouserlabels` as a way of not processing the email further.

 ## Email from my boss or important colleagues

 In contrast to the first example, here we definitely want to flag these emails, no matter what.
 For this I have a filter that labels the email based on a set of email addresses.
-With the addresses ommitted, it looks like this:
+With the addresses omitted, it looks like this:

     from:a@example.com OR from:b@example.com OR from:c@example.com